Skip to main content

 In this regard it is important to mention, that the API standardized here is not a central API, but an API to be implemented into each participant's quality or traceability solution or solution stack in order to be able to receive information related to early warning and/or quality issues and notifications in the first place.

-So, this chapter describes this early warning notification API with its relevant API endpoints to be created by each supporting quality or traceability solution or solution stack and their integration into the IDSA Protocol and/or the Tractus-X EDC as a reference implementation.
+So, this chapter describes this early warning notification API with its relevant API endpoints to be created by each supporting quality or traceability solution or solution stack.
 On top this chapter describes the Data Asset Structure within the participant who wants to be able to receive notifications and/or updates to notifications.
 As the notification process includes bi-directional status communication, both entities in a process MUST provide these Data Assets and a linkage to corresponding APIs.
 Furthermore there is also a description of the payload of the notifications for early warning.

 4.1.1 PRECONDITIONS AND DEPENDENCIES